Towards Demystifying Representation Learning with Non-contrastive Self-supervision: Introduction

 First, we perform a theoretical analysis on $\directset$ with linear networks.
+We prove that $\directset$ learns a desirable projection matrix onto the invariant features given polynomial number of unlabeled samples.
 Our analysis shows that there exists an \emph{implicit threshold}, determined by weight decay parameter $\eta$, that governs which features are learned and which are discarded.
-More specifically, the threshold is applied to the variance of the feature across different data augmentations (or ``views'') of the same instance: \emph{nuisance features} (features with high variances under augmentation) are discarded, while \emph{invariant features} (i.e., with low variances) are kept.
-We further make a formal statement on the sample complexity of the learning process and performance guarantees of the downstream tasks, in the linear setting similar to~\cite{tian2021understanding}.
-To our knowledge, this is the first sample complexity result in \ncssl.
+As illustrated in Figure~\ref{fig:summary}, the threshold is applied to the variance of the feature across different data augmentations (or ``views'') of the same instance: \emph{nuisance features} (features with high variances under augmentation) are discarded, while \emph{invariant features} (i.e., with low variances) are kept.
+We further prove the learned representation can reduce the sample complexity on downstream tasks.
+To the best of knowledge, this is the first result proving \ncssl learns meaningful representations that reduce the sample complexity on downstream tasks.

-Second, we show that \emph{\ours}, a special case of $\directset$ when $\alpha=1$, performs comparably with (or even outperforms) DirectPred in downstream tasks in CIFAR-10, CIFAR-100, STL-10 and ImageNet.
+Second, we show that $\mathbf{DirectCopy}$, a special case of $\directset$ when $\alpha=1$, performs comparably with (or even outperforms) DirectPred on downstream tasks in CIFAR-10, CIFAR-100, STL-10 and ImageNet.
 In \ours, the predictor can be set \emph{without} the expensive eigen-decomposition operation, which makes \ours much simpler and more efficient than DirectPred.

-\paragraph{Related works.} In \ncssl, different techniques are proposed to avoid collapsing.
-BYOL and SimSiam use an extra predictor and stop gradient operation.
-Beyond these, BatchNorm (including its variants~\citep{byol-without-bn}), de-correlation~\citep{zbontar2021barlow,bardes2021vicreg,hua2021feature}, whitening~\citep{ermolov2021whitening}, centering~\citep{caron2021emerging}, and online clustering~\citep{caron2020unsupervised} are all effective ways to enforce implicit contrastive constraints among samples for collapsing prevention.
-We study BYOL and SimSiam as representative \ncssl methods.

-\paragraph{Organization.} The paper is organized as follows.
-Section~\ref{sec:prelim}-\ref{sec:two_layer} introduce DirectSet($\alpha$), prove it learns a projection matrix onto the invariant features, and the learned representation reduces sample complexity in downstream tasks.
-Section~\ref{sec:empirical_perf} demonstrates that \ours{} achieves comparable or even better performance than the original DirectPred algorithm in various datasets, and Section~\ref{sec:ablation} shows ablation experiments.
-Finally, limitation and future works are discussed in Section~\ref{sec:limitation}-\ref{sec:conclusion}.
+\paragraph{Organization.} In Section~\ref{sec:related_works}, we discuss the related works.
+We introduce DirectSet($\alpha$) and DirectCopy in Section~\ref{sec:prelim} and analyze them in a linear network setting in Section~\ref{sec:two_layer}.
+Section~\ref{sec:empirical_perf} demonstrates the empirical performance of DirectCopy across various datasets and Section~\ref{sec:ablation} shows ablation experiments.
+Finally, we conclude the paper in Section~\ref{sec:conclusion}.